Alex Coles (rugby union)

-Alexander Joel C. Coles (born 21 September 1999) is an English professional rugby union player who plays as a lock for Premiership Rugby club Northampton Saints and the England national team.
+Alexander Joel C. Coles (born 21 September 1999) is an English professional rugby union player who plays as a lock for PREM Rugby club Northampton Saints and the England national team.

 Early life

 Whilst pursuing rugby, Coles studied BA Politics Philosophy and History at Birkbeck, University of London.

 Club career

 Coles played rugby as a child at Newmarket and Shelford Rugby Club prior to joining the academy of Northampton Saints at the age of fourteen.
 In November 2018 he made his club debut for Northampton in a Premiership Rugby Cup match against Wasps and the following year scored his first try for the club against Timișoara in the EPCR Challenge Cup.

 Coles started in the 2023–24 Premiership Rugby final as Northampton defeated Bath to become league champions.
 In May 2024, following an impressive season he was named in the Premiership Rugby Team of the Season for that campaign.

 Coles scored a try during the 2024–25 European Rugby Champions Cup quarter-final victory over Castres.
 He also scored both of their tries in the 2025 European Rugby Champions Cup final at Millennium Stadium as Northampton lost against Bordeaux Bègles to finish runners up.

+In January 2026, Coles scored three tries in a 66–21 victory against Harlequins.
+At the end of that season he started in the 2026 Prem final which saw Northampton defeat Exeter Chiefs to regain their league title.